Dreambotter420/PartyHatPicker/README.md

 -Assigns random delay modifier on startup which affects all internal delays so that many accounts can pick at different rates

--Chooses an area of the top available areas to Pick from in F2P, and changes this after a random amount of bank deposits
+-Chooses an area of the best available areas to Pick from in F2P, and changes this after a random amount of bank deposits

 -Hops to another random world after a random amount of Picks